-Maha Shivratri : The Festival of Lord Shiva is on 24th February 2017
+Maha Shivaratri: The Festival of Lord Shiva is on 24th February 2017

-Mahashivaratri festival falls on the 24th February (Friday) in 2017.
 Maha Shivratri (known as "The Night of Shiva") is a Hindu festival celebrated annually in reverence of Lord Shiva.
 On this auspicious day devotees glorify, honor and worship Lord Shiva with sanctifying rituals throughout the night.
 For devotees of Shiva, this day is the most propitious day of the year as it is believed that whoever worships Him with true devotion is freed of all sins and is blessed with Nirvana or Moksha (liberation from the eternal cycle of life and death).
-As per the Vedas, the Universal Spiritual energy generated by favorable planetary positions is at its peak during Maha Shivratri and the prayers offered to the Supreme Lord on this night of Mahashivaratri has a profound impact on His devotees.
+As per the Vedas, the Universal Spiritual energy generated by favorable planetary positions is at its peak during this time.
+Thus Mahashivratri puja benefits and has a profound impact on the Supreme Lord’s devotees.

 Maha Shivaratri Muhurta

-It is believed after the Earth’s creation was complete Maa Parvati asked Lord Shiva about the kind of rituals or worship that pleased Him the most.
+There are many legends around Mahashivratri festival.
+According to one, after the Earth’s creation was complete, Maa Parvati asked Lord Shiva about the kind of rituals or worship that pleased Him the most.
 Lord Shiva replied that worshiping Him with Bel patra on the 14th day of the waning moon in the month of Phalgun by His devotees pleases Him the most.
-Goddess Parvati reiterated this to Her friends and from them the word spread to all creation.
-From then onwards this day is celebrated as Mahashivratri
+Goddess Parvati reiterated this to Her friends and word spread to all creation.
+From that time onwards, this day is celebrated as Mahashivratri.

-Maha Shivaratri is considered a propitious and mesmerizing night when all the followers of Shiva take refuge in Him to rid themselves of all miseries and sufferings.
-Devotees all over the world wait for this night to seek the blessings from the Lord.
+Maha Shivaratri is considered a propitious and mesmerizing night when all followers of Shiva must take refuge in Him to rid themselves of miseries and sufferings.
+Devotees all over the world wait for this night to seek the blessings from the Lord.1.
+Maha Shivaratri Significance

 2. Significance of Maha Shivratri for Women